Gautam-Sahil/Gautam-Tiwari/README.md

 # 💫 About Me:
-As a web development enthusiast, I am passionate about building modern and scalable web applications.
+As a web development enthusiast, I am passionate about building modern and scalable websites.

 ## 🌐 Socials: